munificent/craftinginterpreters/book/types-of-values.md

 Since `parsePrecedence()` has already consumed the keyword token, all we need to do is output the proper instruction.
 We <span name="switch">look</span> at the token type to see which literal it was.
-Our front end can now compile Boolean and null literals to bytecode.
+Our front end can now compile Boolean and nil literals to bytecode.
 Moving down the execution pipeline, we reach the
 interpreter:

 <aside name="switch">